Neurodiversity: The Project

 This project is born out of the interest in understanding sensory divergences that exist among people on the autism spectrum and how these differences appear in the life of a person with a non-neurotypical brain.
 Its aim is to collect the experiences of people with autism and correlate them with scientific studies in way that opens new channels of inquiry into sensory diversity.

-To achieve this goal, a research will be conducted in 3 phases:
+To achieve this goal, a research would need to be conducted in 3 phases:

 - A phenomenological approach to understand from first person how it is to experience life with autism.
 The testimonies will be taken from two main sources: books written by authors diagnosed with ASD or people who are directly involved with them (e.g. relatives, caregivers, therapists) and descriptive interviews with people with autism who able to communicate verbally or in written form.
 This narrative will help to understand which daily-life functions are most affected, thus, why, from the sensory standpoint, autistic behavior diverges from typical.